andrewfynaardt/chirper/README.md

 2. Install the required dependencies from the `requirements.txt` file.
 3. Start the development server using Django commands.
 4. Open your browser and go to the local server address to access the website.

+## How to Use the Website

+1. **Sign Up**:
+   - Visit [http://127.0.0.1:8000/] and click on "Sign Up".
+   - Enter your email, username, and password to create an account.
+   - If you already have an account, click "Log In" and use your credentials.

+2. **Create Chirps**:
+   - After logging in, click on the "Create Chirp" button to post a chirp.
+   - You can type up to 255 characters and use the rich text editor to add bold text, images, or videos.

+3. **Like and Reply**:
+   - Browse through chirps from other users and interact with them.
+   - Click the heart icon to like a chirp.
+   - To reply, click the "Reply" button below the chirp you want to respond to.

+4. **Filter Chirps**:
+   - Use the filter feature to customize the chirps you see.
+   - Filter by criteria like most liked, latest posts, or other options available.

+## Example Usage
+- **Sign up** on the website using your email.
+- **Post a chirp** by clicking "Create Chirp".
+- **Like chirps** you enjoy by clicking the heart icon.
+- **Reply to chirps** using the "Reply" button.

+## Contributing

+Contributions are welcome!
+To contribute to the project:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and ensure the code is working correctly.
+4. Submit a pull request with a description of your changes.

+Please ensure that your code follows the existing style and includes tests for any new features.

 ## Contact